Perth's bike paths and scenic routes are an ideal way to see the city's sights and there are so many that are suitable for the whole family to enjoy.

 If you have younger children, start their bike training at Hossack Reserve, Parkwood.
 This park features a fantastic bike track that is ideal for kids to discover important road rules in a safe environment.

 There are full road markings and signs to ensure they learn how to cycle safely.
+Or, if you'd rather kick things up a notch, you could try 10 of the best mountain biking trails within two hours of Perth.

 1. Kings Park